tapsellorg/TapsellDocument/src/jekyll/docs/tapsell-sdk/android/native-en.md

 ```

 ### Showing Ads
 After the onResponse method is called, the requested ad is ready to be displayed.
-You can show the add using the following lines of code:
+You can show the ad using the following lines of code:

 ```java
 import ir.tapsell.sdk.nativeads.TapsellNativeBannerManager;